-As of December 31, 2013, we had approximately \$91.9 million in cash and cash equivalents, a decrease of approximately \$11.4 million from December 31, 2012.
-This decrease is primarily attributable to cash used to repurchase our common stock and net cash used in investing activities relating to purchases of fixed assets related to the build-out of our co-location facility.
+As of December 31, 2014, we had approximately \$49.4 million in cash and cash equivalents, a decrease of approximately \$42.5 million from December 31, 2013.
+This decrease is primarily attributable to cash used in investing activities for the acquisitions of CAO!, Synchronite, and NexGraph, purchase of technology licenses, purchases of fixed assets related to the build-out of our co-location facility and net cash used in financing activities to repurchase our common stock.
 This is partially offset by net cash provided by operating activities and, to a lesser extent, proceeds from the issuance of common stock in connection with the exercise of stock options by employees.
 We invest our cash in short-term money market funds.

-Net cash provided by operating activities was \$17.0 million in the year ended December 31, 2013 and consisted of non-cash expenses related to ASC-718-10, depreciation and amortization of purchased intangibles and increases in accrued expenses and deferred revenue, partially offset by an increase in accounts receivable, deferred income taxes and accounts payable.
-Net cash provided by operating activities was \$28.0 million in the year ended December 31, 2012 and consisted of net income, non-cash expenses related to ASC-718-10, depreciation and amortization of intangibles and increases in deferred revenue, accounts payable and accrued expenses, partially offset by an increase in accounts receivable, deferred income taxes and prepaid expenses.
+Net cash provided by operating activities was \$15.7 million in the year ended December 31, 2014 and consisted primarily of net loss, non-cash expenses related to stock-based compensation, amortization of purchased intangibles and depreciation and increases in prepaid expenses, accounts receivable, accrued expenses and deferred revenue, partially offset by a decrease in accounts payable.
+Net cash provided by operating activities was \$17.0 million in the year ended December 31, 2013 and consisted of non-cash expenses related to stock-based compensation, depreciation and amortization of intangibles and increases in accrued expense and deferred revenue, partially offset by an increase in accounts receivable, deferred income taxes and accounts payable.

+Net cash used in investing activities was \$54.9 million in the year ended December 31, 2014 and was due primarily to our acquisitions of CAO!, Synchronite, and NexGraph, our investment in technology licenses and the purchase of fixed assets for our co-location facilities.
 Net cash used in investing activities was \$8.2 million in the year ended December 31, 2013 and was due primarily to the purchase of fixed assets for our co-location facilities.

-Net cash used in investing activities was \$31.5 million in the year ended December 31, 2012 and was due primarily to our purchase of technology assets from Amadesa, our acquisitions of LookIO and Engage and the purchase of fixed assets for our co-location facilities and the build-out of new office space in New York.
+Net cash used in financing activities was \$3.0 million in the year ended December 31, 2014 and consisted primarily of the repurchase of our common stock partially offset by the proceeds from the issuance of common stock in connection with the exercise of stock options by employees.
 Net cash used in financing activities was \$20.2 million in the year ended December 31, 2013 and consisted primarily of the repurchase of our common stock partially offset by the proceeds from the issuance of common stock in connection with the exercise of stock options by employees.
-Net cash provided by financing activities was \$13.5 million in the year ended December 31, 2012 and consisted primarily of the proceeds from the issuance of common stock in connection with the exercise of stock options by employees and the excess tax benefit from exercise of employee stock options.

 We have incurred significant expenses to develop our technology and services, to hire employees in our customer service, sales, marketing and administration departments, and for the amortization of purchased intangible assets, as well as non-cash compensation costs.
-Historically, we incurred significant quarterly net losses from inception through June 30, 2003, significant negative cash flows from operations in our quarterly periods from inception through December 31, 2002 and negative cash flows from operations of \$0.1 million in the three month period ended March 31, 2004.
-We also incurred a net loss and negative cash flow from operations in the quarterly period ended March 31, 2013 and a net loss in the quarterly periods ended June 30, September 30, 2013, December 31, 2013.
-As of December 31, 2013, we had an accumulated deficit of approximately \$85.3 million.
-These losses have been funded primarily through the issuance of common stock in our initial public offering in 2000 and, prior to the initial public offering, the issuance of convertible preferred stock.
+Historically, we incurred significant quarterly net losses from inception through June 30, 2003, significant negative cash flows from operations in our quarterly periods from inception through December 31, 2002 and negative cash flows from operations of \$0.1 million in the quarterly period ended March 31, 2004.
+We also incurred a net loss and negative cash flow from operations in the quarterly period ended March 31, 2013, March 31, 2014, June 30, 2014 and a net loss in the quarterly periods ended June 30, September 30, December 31, 2013 and September 30, 2014, December 31, 2014.
+As of December 31, 2014, we had an accumulated deficit of approximately \$92.6 million.